mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 - Model-1: Convolutional Neural Network (CNN) and Early Stopping
 - Model-2: Dropout Regularization
 - Model-3: Regularization Method: L1 and L2
-- Model Interpretability by SHAP
+- Model Interpretability using SHAP
 - Supported by Natural Language Processing model prediction

 Once all data was visualized and some predictions are made.
 To confirm and support the observations made, **external research** about the COVID-19 work and any other relevant data was conducted.
 Finally, well-informed **data-driven recommendations** for the physicians were compiled.